-This Plan has been prepared to address any environmental emergency that may occur at the Ekati Diamond Mine operating sites including satellite facilities such as Misery Camp and Exploration activities.
-This Plan identifies actions and measures to be taken in the event of a spill at any of the Ekati Diamond Mine operating sites.
+This Plan has been prepared to address emergency incidents that may occur at EKATI and it identifies actions and measures to be taken in the event of a spill at any of the EKATI operating sites.
 This plan does not cover the transportation activities along the Winter Road.
 A separate plan exists to address spills and contingency planning along the Winter Road from Tibbitt Lake to Contwoyto Lake (Tibbitt to Contwoyto Winter Road Joint Venture Spill Plan).
+Surface mining activities at EKATI are currently underway at Fox Pit.
+Underground mining is currently underway at the Koala and Koala North Pipes.
+Activity is currently underway at Misery pit to prepare to resume mining activities.
+Drilling operations are being conducted at the Misery Pit location.